Skip to main content

 Master of Professional Engineering (Telecommunications)

-Develop and maintain the many complex communications systems that help us stay connected – no matter where we are.
+Develop and maintain the many complex communications systems that help people stay connected.

 Course overview